Prithvi-Pawar/CODTECH-TASK1/README.md

 Run the file: python calculator.py

-🖥️ Screenshots
-(You can add a screenshot here later for a better look!)

 🤝 Contribution
 Feel free to fork the project, make enhancements, and submit a pull request!

-📜 License
-This project is open-source and free to use.